-Paper Route – The age old paper route job!
+Paper Route – The age-old paper route job!
 In most cases now you need a car to get one.

 Camp Counselor – If you live near any summer camps your teen can get a job as a camp counselor.
-In most cases they will have to live on the camp for the length of the camp (normally 6 weeks) But they get to do all the fun stuff the campers do and more.
-So make sure if they decided to me a camp counselor it's on a subject they like!
+In most cases, they will have to live on the camp for the length of the camp (normally 6 weeks) But they get to do all the fun stuff the campers do and more.
+So make sure if they decided to be a camp counselor it's on a subject they like!

 Lifeguard – Got a good swimmer?
-If they want to work on their tan while earning money they can become a lifeguard Lifeguards are needed at water parks, public pools, beaches, lakes and more.
+If they want to work on their tan while earning money they can become a lifeguard Lifeguards are needed at water parks, public pools, beaches, lakes, and more.

 Cut Grass – Cut your neighbor's grass!
 Let me tell you the neighborhood kids who cut grass were lifesavers when I was preggo with baby #2!